Sohaibkundi2/url-shortner/README.md

   ]
 }
 ```

-- This ensures routes like /auth or /dashboard don’t give a 404 on refresh.
+This ensures routes like `/auth` or `/dashboard` do not return 404 on refresh.

 ---

 ## Authentication

+- JWT-based authentication
-- Login/signup system with JWT (stored in HttpOnly cookies)
+- Tokens are stored in secure HttpOnly cookies

-- Protected routes handled on frontend and backend
+- Protected routes implemented on both frontend and backend

+---

 ## License

-- This project is for educational and demonstration purposes only.
+This project is intended for educational and demonstration purposes only.

 ---

 ## Credits

 - [React](https://react.dev/)
 - [Express](https://expressjs.com/)
 - [MongoDB](https://www.mongodb.com/)
 - [Framer Motion](https://www.framer.com/motion/)
 - [TanStack Query](https://tanstack.com/query/latest)

 ---

 ## Author

 ```
-Made with 💻 by Sohaib Kundi.
+Made by Sohaib Kundi
+Full-Stack Developer | Web Engineer
 ```